 India has seen many inspiring women who achieved great milestones in different fields.
 In the past, it was very difficult for women to get an education, especially in medicine.
 However, one brave woman broke these barriers and became the first to study Western medicine and earn a medical degree.
 Her journey was full of struggles, but she inspired many others to follow their dreams in healthcare.

-Anandibai Gopalrao Joshi was the first female doctor of India.
-She was the first Indian woman to study Western medicine in another country.
-In 1886, she earned her medical degree from the Woman’s Medical College of Pennsylvania.
-Her journey was not easy, but she proved that women can achieve great things.
-She inspired many Indian women to study and become doctors.
+Anandibai Gopalrao Joshi was the first woman in India to become a doctor and the first Indian woman to study Western medicine abroad.
+She completed her medical degree in 1886 from the Woman’s Medical College of Pennsylvania.
+Her path was filled with challenges, but she stayed determined and proved that women are capable of achieving remarkable goals.
+Her success encouraged many Indian women to pursue education and enter the medical field.

 Anandi’s father was unconventional for their time, as her father believed in educating girls.
 Despite the norms that restricted women’s education, her father’s progressive outlook allowed her to attend a local missionary school, where she not only exceed in her studies but also learned English, a language not commonly taught to girls then.